-Planning permission has been granted for a sustainable mixed use community with significant housing provision at the former open-cast mining site at Waverley (a major previously developed site), and development is now well under way on phase 1 of the scheme.
-At the end of March 2017 approximately 570 dwellings had been completed on the site with a further 93 under construction.
-The planning permission includes 3,890 new dwellings, of which it is estimated that 2,500 will be delivered in the Plan period to 2028.
+53 Planning permission has been granted for a sustainable mixed use community with significant housing provision at the former open-cast mining site at Waverley (a major previously developed site), and development is now well under way.
+At the end of March 2019 approximately 769 dwellings had been completed on the site with a further 178 under construction.
+The planning permission is for 3,890 new dwellings, and it is currently estimated that a further 1,500 dwellings will be delivered in the remaining Plan period to 2028.
 Major housing provision will be required at this location in the long term to ensure continuity of housing supply in the Rotherham / Sheffield market area.
-This will be subject to the achievement of significant improvements to public transport and mitigation of congestion on the Parkway and M1 Junction 33 and the managed release of housing land so as not to prejudice public sector interventions within other Sheffield and Rotherham housing areas and to manage the impact of new residential development on the surrounding communities.
+Significant improvements to public transport and mitigation of congestion on the Parkway and M1 Junction 33 will be required to enable the managed release of housing areas and to manage the impact of new residential development on the surrounding communities.